shrinerb/shrine/doc/plugins/derivatives.md

 attacher.process_derivatives(:my_processor) # downloads attached file and passes it to the processor
 ```

-If you already have the source file locally, or if you're calling multiple
+If you want to use a different source file, or if you're calling multiple
-processors in a row and want to avoid downloading the same source file each
+processors in a row and want to avoid re-downloading the same source file each
-time, you can pass the source file as the second argument to
+time, you can pass the source file as the second argument:
-`Attacher#process_derivatives` (or `Attacher#create_derivatives`):

 ```rb
 # this way the source file is downloaded only once